 - (3) In order to implement those criteria, weight of evidence should be applied considering in particular the approach provided for in Regulation (EC) No 1272/2008 of the European Parliament and of the Council6 on the weight of evidence.
 Previous experience with the Guidance document on standardised test guidelines for evaluating chemicals for endocrine disruption of OECD7 should also be considered.
 In addition, the implementation of the criteria should be based on all relevant scientific evidence, including studies submitted in accordance with the current regulatory data requirements of Regulation (EC) No 1107/2009.
-These studies are mostly based on internationally agreed study protocols. - (4) The determination of endocrine disrupting properties should be based on human and/or animal evidence, therefore allowing for the identification of both known and presumed endocrine disrupting substances. - (5) As the specific scientific criteria laid down by this Regulation reflect the current scientific and technical knowledge and are to be applied instead of the criteria currently set out in point 3.6.5. of Annex II to Regulation (EC) No 1107/2009, they should be provided for in that Annex. - (6) In order to take into account the current scientific and technical knowledge, specific scientific criteria should also be specified in order to identify active substances, safeners or synergists having endocrine disrupting properties that may cause adverse effects on non-target organisms.
-Therefore point 3.8.2. of Annex II to Regulation (EC) No 1107/2009 should be amended to introduce these specific criteria. - (7) One of the characteristics of endocrine disrupting substances is their endocrine mode of action.
-Several endocrine modes of action exist.
-Organisms belonging to different taxonomic phyla differ biologically on essential traits, involving different endocrine modes of action.
-Therefore, a certain endocrine mode of action relevant for a specific phylum may not be biologically plausible for organisms of a different phylum.
-Therefore, substances whose intended plant protection mode of action, within the meaning of point 3.6. of Part A of the Annex to Commission Regulation (EU) No 283/2013, is to control target organisms other than vertebrates via their endocrine system, are of particular interest for integrated pest management.
-When setting the criteria for the determination of endocrine disrupting properties that may cause adverse effects on non-target organisms, it is appropriate, in view of the objectives of Regulation (EC) No 1107/2009 and of Directive 2009/128/EC, to take account of this fact and therefore to provide that where the intended mode of action consists of controlling target organisms other than vertebrates via their endocrine systems, the effects on organisms of the same taxonomic phylum as the targeted one shall not be considered for the purposes of point 3.8.2. of Annex II of Regulation (EC) No 1107/2009.
-The active substances with such a mode of action may be approved only if, following a risk assessment, and taking into consideration specific data requirements set by Commission Regulation (EU) No 283/2013, their use does not lead to unacceptable effects on any non-target organism.
+These studies are mostly based on internationally agreed study protocols. - (4) The determination of endocrine disrupting properties with respect to human health should be based on human and/or animal evidence, therefore allowing for the identification of both known and presumed endocrine disrupting substances. - (5) As the specific scientific criteria laid down by this Regulation reflect the current scientific and technical knowledge and are to be applied instead of the criteria currently set out in point 3.6.5. of Annex II to Regulation (EC) No 1107/2009, they should be provided for in that Annex. - (6) In order to take into account the current scientific and technical knowledge, specific scientific criteria should also be specified in order to identify active substances, safeners or synergists having endocrine disrupting properties that may cause adverse effects on non-target organisms.
+Therefore point 3.8.2. of Annex II to Regulation (EC) No 1107/2009 should be amended to introduce these specific criteria. - (7) The Commission should assess, in light of the objectives of Regulation (EC) No 1107/2009, the experience gained from the application of the scientific criteria for the determination of endocrine disrupting properties introduced by the present Regulation. - (8) The criteria for the determination of endocrine disrupting properties reflect the current state of scientific and technical knowledge and allow identifying active substances having endocrine disrupting properties more accurately.
+The new criteria should therefore apply as soon as possible, while taking into account the time necessary for Member States and the Authority to prepare for applying those criteria.
+Therefore, from [Date of application], those criteria should apply except where the relevant Committee has voted on a draft Regulation by [Date of application].
+The Commission will consider the implications for each procedure pending under Regulation (EC) No 1107/2009 and, where necessary, take appropriate measures with due respect for the rights of the applicants.
+This may include a request for additional information from the applicant and/or for additional scientific input from the Rapporteur Member State and the Authority. - (9) The measures provided for in this Regulation are in accordance with the opinion of the Standing Committee on Plants, Animals, Food and Feed,